-For most of the 2020 financial year, the Group's operations were severely impacted by the actions taken by governments to address the health impacts of the COVID-19 global pandemic.
+For most of the 2020 and 2021 financial year, the Group's operations were severely impacted by the actions taken by governments to address the health impacts of the COVID-19 global pandemic.
 This included imposing travel restrictions and international and domestic border closures, which have significantly disrupted air travel.
-The COVID-19 Outbreak has impacted the Group across its segments (real estate, and hospitality) which is reflected in its financial results for the year ended 31 December 2020.
-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) For the year ended 31 December 2020
+The COVID-19 Outbreak has impacted the Group across its segments (real estate, and hospitality) which is reflected in its financial results for the year ended 31 December 2021.